nagyist/tao-user-guide/src/interactions/hottext-interaction.md

 In the passage, for each correct response, the check box in front of the answer should be checked, and the weighted score should be entered in.
 Again, all scores should equal the maximum score if the full score weights are to be taken into consideration.

 If modal feedback is desired for this interaction, it is possible to enter it at this point.
-For more details on how to do this, see the Modal Feedback section.
+For more details on how to do this, [see the Modal Feedback section][i_0019].

 <div class="hidden-video">
 [![Hottext Step 8](http://img.youtube.com/vi/_EUwooalaHE/0.jpg)](http://www.youtube.com/watch?v=_EUwooalaHE)